csdexter/lvsat_py2sql/README.md

 ## Usage

-	python lvsat_py2sql.py >> launches.sql
+	python lvsat_py2sql.py >> launchesdb.sql

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.
+Also, please read the Quirks section below.

 The script assumes you have Python3 installed and a suited PostgreSQL database aready created and configured, as specified below: